Virtual Factory

 Synthetic data is created using computer simulations.
 It includes 2D images, 3D data, and text and can be used with real-world data to train AI models for computer vision—saving training time and reducing costs.

-Accelerating Factory Development with Digital Twins
+Accelerating Factory Development With Digital Twins and Industrial AI

 Wistron developers build digital twin software to enable teams to test and optimize factory layouts, increase productivity, and accelerate factory development by 50%.